AnnemiekNieboer/AnnemiekNieboer/README.md

 - 😄 My Pronouns: She/Her
 - 🔭 I’m currently working on: the GVB Gappie app at Infi
-- 🌱 I’m currently learning: Typescript
+- 🌱 I’m currently learning: TypeScript
 - 🤔 I’m looking for help with: feeling comfortable as a junior front-end developer
 - 💬 Ask me about: experiences in retraining from a marketeer to a front-end developer
 - 📫 How to reach me: send me a message at [LinkedIn](https://www.linkedin.com/in/annemieknieboer/)